dojo/framework/src/stores/README.md

 ### Decorating Processes

 The `Process` callback provides a hook to apply generic/global functionality across multiple or all processes used within an application.
-This is done using higher order functions that wrap the process' local `callback` using the error and result payload to decorate or perform an action for all processes it used for.
+This is done using higher order functions that wrap the process' local `callback` using the error and result payload to decorate or perform an action for all processes it is used for.

 Dojo 2 stores provides a simple `UndoManager` that collects the undo function for each process onto a single stack and exposes an `undoer` function that can be used to undo the last `process` executed.
 If the local `undo` function is called then it will be automatically removed from the managers stack.